 This article discusses how nutrition and oral health are related, and what should and should not be done to maintain a healthy mouth and a healthy body.

-What dental professionals can tell you about nutrition and oral health 1 2
+What dental professionals can tell you about nutrition and oral health.

 According to a paper published in the Bulletin of the World Health Organization “diet plays an important role in preventing oral diseases including dental caries, dental erosion, developmental defects, oral mucosal diseases and, to a lesser extent, periodontal disease”.
-The paper by, Paula J. Moynihan of the School of Dental Sciences, University of Newcastle upon Tyne in England summarizes the evidence for an association between diet, nutrition and oral diseases.3
+The paper by Paula J. Moynihan of the School of Dental Sciences, the University of Newcastle upon Tyne in England summarizes the evidence for an association between diet, nutrition, and oral diseases.

 A balanced diet benefits oral health by strengthening immunity.
 Michael P. Rethman, DDS, MS, a former president of the American Academy of Periodontology is quoted on perio.org, the website of the AAP: “A diet low in important nutrients can make it harder for the body’s immune system to fight off infection.”

 Eating high levels of starchy staple foods, fruits and vegetables are linked to low levels of dental caries.
-So a diet high in starchy staple foods, fruit and vegetables and low in free sugars and fat protects oral and general health.
+So a diet high in starchy staple foods, fruit, and vegetables and low in free sugars and fat protect oral and general health.

 Fluoride in drinking water has not eliminated dental caries.

 Vitamin C plays a role in maintaining and repairing healthy connective tissue, in addition to its antioxidant properties.
 Those taking less than 60mg recommended dose of vitamin C per day—about one orange—may be at nearly one-and-a-half times the risk of developing severe gingivitis; compared to those who consume three times the recommended dose.
-Gingivitis causes the gums to become red, swollen and to bleed easily, and is the earliest stage of gum disease.
+Gingivitis causes the gums to become red, swollen, and bleed easily and is the earliest stage of gum disease.